SantiD5/backend-development-notes/Version-Control-System/Git/Basics/Guide-to-git-pull-and-git-push.md

 ```
 git pull [options] [repository] [refspec]
 ```
 This command does two main things: first, it executes `git fetch` which contacts the remote repository and pulls down any data it doesn't already have, including updates to branches and tags.
-Second, it merges one of these branches (usually the corresponding branch) into your current branch, combining the remote changes with your local ones.
+Second, it merges one of these branches (usually the corresponding Viewing Commit Historybranch) into your current branch, combining the remote changes with your local ones.
 The merge aspect of `git pull` is what differentiates it from `git fetch`, which only fetches changes without merging them.

 ### Flags and Options for git pull
 `git pull` supports various flags and options that modify its behavior, making it a versatile tool for different scenarios.
 Here are some of the most commonly used flags: